csjkevin/javascript-practice/README.md

-# Frontend Practice
+# JavaScript Practice

-My practice of some JS functions or usages that may be asked in the interview.
+My practice of some JavaScript functions or usages which might be asked in the interview.